 Child Name:

 Date of birth: Year Group / class:

 Name of referrer: Role of referrer:

 Details of concern: (Use body map if appropriate)

 What are you worried about?
 Who?
-What (if recording a verbal

-disclosure by a child use their words)?
+What (if recording a verbal disclosure by a child use their words)?
 Where?
 When (date and time of incident)?
 Any witnesses?

-What is the pupil's
+What is the pupil's account/perspective?

-account/perspective?

-Reported to: Role of person reported to:
+Reported to: Role of person

+reported to:

-Signed:
+Signed: ,

 Date:

+Dort 2.
+For DC N /Danuty DCL to a omplete

-SL/Deputy DSL to complete
+SL/Deputy DSL to c

 Action taken: Advice sought:

-(from whom and what was advice given)
+(from whom and

+what was advice

+given)

+9

+0 16 1 1 1

-Concern / referral discussed with parent / carer?
-If yes note discussion If not, state reasons why
+Concern / referral discussed with If not, state

+parent / carer? reasons why

+If yes note

+discussion

+Referral made: If not, state

+Record names of reasons why

+individuals/agencies

-Referral made: Record names of individuals/agencies who have given information regarding outcome of any referral (if made).
-If not, state reasons why
+who have given information regarding

+outcome of any referral

+(if made).
+December 200

 Feedback to By whom

-referring member

-of staff:
+referring member of staff:

-Response to / action taken with pupil: By whom
+Response to / By whom

+action taken with

+pupil:

+Other notes / information:

+When making a referral

+about an acute specialist

+need/child protection

-Other notes / information: When making a referral about an acute specialist need/child protection follow up with a MARF Any other action required:
+follow up with a MARF

+Any other action

+required:

-Signature of DSL Date
+Ciamatuma of DOI Dete Signature of DSL Date